loginom/loginom-help-en-omegat/data/processors/README.md

 ### [Preprocessing](./preprocessing/README.md)

-Data pre-processing for their further use in the Data Mining algorithms.
+Data preprocessing for its further use in the Data Mining algorithms.
 Such methods as imputation, sampling, outliers elimination, etc. are applied.

 * [Imputation](./preprocessing/filling-omissions.md).
 * [Binning](./preprocessing/quantization.md)